Best Avalanche Beacons of 2025

 The Tracker S has a stated range of 55 meters—the same as their higher-end Tracker 4 beacon.
 That’s not quite as high as others in our test, but it’s still more than sufficient for performing strip searches in the long-range search.

 Regarding the fine search, this beacon was very accurate with bracketing during our tests, which made overall search times quicker than other beacons.
 This beacon’s flagging function for multiple burials is not as good as others in our test, but it is still an essential and effective feature.
-Specifically, the Tracker S (and other BCA beacons) doesn’t hold a flag for as long as other beacons, making a search for multiple burials less of a smooth process.
+Specifically, the Tracker S (and other BCA beacons) doesn’t suppress a signal for as long as other beacons when flagging, making a search for multiple burials less of a smooth process.

 One of the other things we like about the Tracker S is how light and compact it is.
 It’s one of the lightest and smallest in our test, making it more comfortable to carry in the harness or in a pocket.